bobend212/Delta/README.md

 # Delta

-This application is one of my first written in Java by Swing.
+This application is one of my first written in Java Swing.

-Application calculate delta and zero places.
+Application calculates delta and zero places.

-Features:
+ToDo:
-- change language on English
+- change language to English
 - improve classes and methods

-MK